Jackson Pollock (died 1956 age 44) – Drip art

 (Pronounced jak-suhn pol-uhk)

-Note: To recall this image you would have to know that Jack the Ripper was an unidentified serial killer in the City of London in 1888 (although Jackson Pollack lived in America).
+Note: To recall this image, you need to know that Jack the Ripper was an unidentified serial killer in the City of London in 1888 (although Jackson Pollack lived in America).

 Jackson – Dripper